Teaching and Research Support

-- Collaborative Grants (2 at up to $2500 each)
+- Collaborative Grants (3 at $2500 each)

 These grants are available to two or more faculty who are working on a joint project: reading groups, conference planning, curriculum revision and development, and so on.
 Funds may be used to purchase materials and/or compensate participants.

-- Research Support Grants (5 at up to $700 each)
+- Research Support Grants (3 at $700 each)

 These grants are available to faculty to help defray some of the incidental costs of research.
 They may be used to purchase materials (books, software, permissions, supplies), support research-related travel (libraries, laboratories, archives, sites, etc.),